underscoreio/essential-scala/src/pages/implicits/index.md

 - plug in different implementations of an interface for a given class; and
 - implement an interface without modifying existing code.

+This means we can add new methods *or* new data without changing any existing code.

 It's difficult to understand these concepts without an example.
 We'll start this section by exploring how we can use type classes.
 We'll then turn to implementing them ourselves.
 We'll finish with a discussion of best practices.